 - difficulty breathing due to swelling of the throat and air passages

-It’s important to seek medical help immediately if you’re allergic to corn, or if you experience any of these signs.
+It’s important to seek medical help right away if you have a severe corn allergy, or experience any of these symptoms.

-Avoiding corn can be difficult because many food products contain corn or some form of corn.
+It can be difficult to avoid corn because many food products contain corn or corn product.
 For some people, even touching the allergen can cause a reaction.

-One way to prevent an allergic reaction is to bring your own food when traveling.
+One way to prevent an allergic reaction is to eat food you make yourself.
 When eating out, ask your server to check with the chef about what ingredients are used in dishes and about the food prep process.

-If you find that you have an allergic reaction to corn, sometimes merely avoiding the food itself isn’t enough.
-Corn products may be hidden in food or drinks as sweeteners or cornstarch.
-Be sure to carefully read all food labels.
+If you have an allergic reaction to corn, sometimes trying to avoid it isn’t enough.
+Corn products, like corn starch, may be hidden in food or used as sweeteners in drinks.
+Be sure to read all food labels carefully.

-Corn products are usually found in the following items, among other products:
+Corn products are usually found in the following items:

 - baked goods